luca2040/EldenRingAutoFPSUnlocker/readme.md

 _C# game patching logic and memory patterns from [Elden Ring FPS Unlocker and more](https://github.com/uberhalit/EldenRingFpsUnlockAndMore) and its [pull request #147](https://github.com/uberhalit/EldenRingFpsUnlockAndMore/pull/147) respecting the original license._

+**DON'T USE THIS MOD FOR PVP OR TOURNEYS, AS IT ALTERS FRAME DATA AND COULD BE BANNABLE.**

 ## Mod download

 _See the [release section](https://github.com/luca2040/EldenRingAutoFPSUnlocker/releases)_